entrity/stackedit-computer-vision/papers-read/Currently Reading.md

 Looks at entire image at once.
 Predicts all bounding boxes for all classes at once.
 Divides image into SxS grid.
 Each cell is responsible for an object if the object's center falls within the cell.
 Each cell predicts $B$ bbs and $C$ class probabilities.
-(O
+(One set of $C$ per cell, regardless of $B$.)

-**Format**: BB is $x,y,h,w,confidence$, where $x,y$ are the center of the object relative to the cell and $w,h$ are relative to the whole image and $c$ is IoU (or Prob(Obj) * IoU ?)
+**Format**: BB is $x,y,h,w,confidence$, where $x,y$ are the center of the object relative to the cell and $w,h$ are relative to the whole image and $c$ is IoU.
+At test time, class confidence is $Pr(Obj) \times \text{IoU}$.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTI3OTg0MDc5MiwtMTEwOTk5NjE5LC0xOT
-kzODAwMTIyLDIwNTY1MDg1NywtMTYwOTc0NDcyMiwtMjU2MjIw
-NzU3LC0xNDI5NDQ3MTA3LDI3Mjk2MjY1MywxODgwODcwNTI2LD
-E3ODY5ODIxODRdfQ==
+eyJoaXN0b3J5IjpbODY0NTcwNDU3LC0xMTA5OTk2MTksLTE5OT
+M4MDAxMjIsMjA1NjUwODU3LC0xNjA5NzQ0NzIyLC0yNTYyMjA3
+NTcsLTE0Mjk0NDcxMDcsMjcyOTYyNjUzLDE4ODA4NzA1MjYsMT
+c4Njk4MjE4NF19
 -->